Authentication in EntryStore¶

 With the following setting EntryStore expects the current password before it can be changed:

-entrystore.auth.password.require-current-password=on|off (default: off)
+entrystore.auth.password.require-current-password=on|off (default: on)

 With this setting a user can only change her password when she provides both the current and the new password at the same time.
 Admin users may change other users' passwords without providing the current password, but must provide their current password when changing their own password.